 Behaviour consultations are provided to clients as a way to help owners deal with the behaviour problems in their pets.

 It is recommended that a complete physical exam and bloodwork (CBC, chemistry screen and T4) be done before the consultation to rule out any underlying medical problem(s).
 In the case where cats are inappropriately eliminating, these patients will also require FeLV/FIV testing and urinalysis.
 A copy of the medical file is required prior to the consultation.
 If it is possible to safely obtain video of the behaviour, it can significantly help with the diagnosis and treatment.

 A consult form must be filled out by the owner and received by Foothills Animal Hospital prior to an appointment being made.
 There will also be a $75 deposit taken upon booking.

 Prior to the appointment, Dr Logan will review the consult form.
 During the consultation, the pet will be observed and pertinent information from the consult form will be clarified.
 A diagnosis will be made and specific behaviour modification exercises will be reviewed.
 Handouts are provided to aid the owners at home.
-All exercises can be fine tuned to fit into your daily life.
+All exercises will be adapted to fit into your daily life.
 The exercises are also based on gentle methods so as to help repair the human-animal bond.